SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/goblin_stinker.md

 ##### Crafty

-**Effect:** The stinker doesn’t provoke opportunity attacks by moving.
+The stinker doesn’t provoke opportunity attacks by moving.

 ---